CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 #### Add your key to the SSH Agent

-It may be painful to enter the strong passphrase for every connection you make to LUMI.
-Therefore, to avoid the pain, you can use an SSH agent to remember the passphrase for you.
+It may be cumbersome to enter the strong passphrase for every connection you make to LUMI.
+You can also use an SSH agent to remember the passphrase for you.

 The first step in to ensure the SSH agent is running.
 For that run the command